BILAL

 in a nutshell

-Owned and delivered the end-to-end interaction and visual design for the desktop and Android app.
+End-to-end interaction and visual design for the desktop and Android app.

 Led the development of a design system optimized for learning